 Giving your staff a chance to pause, acknowledge the tensions and challenges everyone’s facing, and devise ways to approach those opportunities (remember, they’re not roadblocks!), restarts momentum in a different direction.

-Recognizing the harbingers of an impending CRM implementation crisis can give you the insight you need to make the right decisions for your staff, your organization, and your CRM investment.
+Your nonprofit software, CRM functionality, and automation are all made to help you and your mission.
+Recognizing the harbingers of an impending nonprofit CRM implementation crisis can give you the insight you need to make the right decisions for your staff, your organization, and your customer relationship management investment.